pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 > I do not think we should set a target.

 But the Employment Act and Full Employment and Balanced Growth Act clearly state that achieving full employment is a way to maximize social welfare.
 So we translate full employment as social efficiency.
 Accordingly, we compute the FERU as the unemployment rate that achieves a socially efficient allocation of labor.
 This allocation maximizes social output by minimizing the uses of labor that are socially unproductive: both jobseeking and recruiting.
-The result of the computation is the formula $u^\ast = \sqrt{uv}$.
+The computation yields the formula $u^\ast = \sqrt{uv}$.

 ### Is the FERU the same as the NAIRU?